CWRUbotix/rov-23/surface/rov_gazebo/README.md

 ## 4. Move ROV

-See help message from terminal
+See help message from terminal or use PS5 controller

 # Reference